Singh-Lab/plm_strengths_and_limitations/src/homolog_searches_and_counts/README.md

 This version of BLAST+ executables can be downloaded [here](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/) along with other versions.

-Source files needed to build databases :
+Source files needed to build databases for UR50/90/100 are uploaded in the zenodo repository.